-2. See H. G. Johnson, 'Some Cambridge Controversies on Monetary Theory', Review of Economic Studies, 1951-2, XIX (2) 49. to float in the smooth waters of equilibrium find the requirements of historical analysis very uncomfortable.
-We are still slipping and floundering about like ducks who have alighted on a pond and found it frozen over.
+2. See H. G. Johnson, 'Some Cambridge Controversies on Monetary Theory', Review of Economic Studies, 1951-2, XIX (2) 49.
+ECONOMIC PHILOSOPHY

 We have broken out of static equilibrium at least in connexion with the accumulation of capital.
 We have learned to distinguish the desire to save from the inducement to invest and both from the supply price of a stock of waiting.
 In other branches of economics the replacement of timeless equilibrium by historical development has still a long struggle before it.